hmans/rbfu/README.md

     [ -d "$HOME/.rbfu" ] && eval "$($HOME/.rbfu/init.sh)"

-If you want rbfu to automatically switch Ruby versions after switching directories, like .rvm does it, you can supply the `--cd-hack` option.
+**Experimental Feature for Dangerous Cats:** If you want rbfu to automatically switch Ruby versions when you enter directories containing `.rbfu-version` files (kinda like RVM does it), you can supply the `--cd-hack` option here.
 In this case, the above line would read:

     [ -d "$HOME/.rbfu" ] && eval "$($HOME/.rbfu/init.sh --cd-hack)"